St. Nicholas Croatian Church (Millvale, Pennsylvania): Murals

+A total of 25 fresco murals by Maxo Vanka cover approximately 4500 ft2 of the church's apse, walls, and ceiling.
+The decorative program combines traditional Christian iconography with social and political themes reflecting the Croatian American immigrant experience, including war, economic exploitation, and injustice.

-The apse and ceiling vaults are decorated in the Byzantine tradition, with an image of Mary, Queen of Heaven, above the altar and depictions of the Ascension of Jesus and the Four Evangelists on the ceiling.
-Elsewhere, Vanka included scenes from the Old and New Testaments, images of saints, and scenes depicting the Croatian immigrant experience such as Immigrant Mother Raises Her Sons for American Industry, in which a group of Croatian women mourn over a young man killed in a mining accident.
-Other murals include allegorical depictions of injustice and inequality in America, such as The American Capitalist, in which a wealthy businessman sits before an elaborate meal while ignoring a beggar, and Injustice, which depicts a hooded figure wearing a gas mask and holding a scale in which a loaf of bread is outweighed by gold.
-Vanka also included strong anti-war imagery, such as a crucified Jesus being pierced by a World War I soldier's bayonet, and the Virgin Mary breaking a soldier's rifle.
+The apse and ceiling vaults follow the Byzantine tradition, featuring Mary as Queen of Heaven above the altar, along with depictions of the Ascension of Jesus and the Four Evangelists.
+Elsewhere, Vanka painted scenes from the Old and New Testaments, images of saints, and allegorical works addressing social inequality.
+Notable murals include Immigrant Mother Raises Her Sons for American Industry, depicting Croatian women mourning a son killed in a mining accident; The American Capitalist, portraying a wealthy man indifferent to poverty; and Injustice, showing a gas-masked figure weighing gold against bread.
+Anti-war imagery includes a crucified Jesus pierced by a soldier's bayonet and the Virgin Mary breaking a rifle.

-An additional mural behind the altar was created by a different artist, Joko Knezevich, in 1970.
+A separate mural behind the altar was added in 1970 by artist Joko Knezevich.

+Preservation
-The Society to Preserve the Millvale Murals of Maxo Vanka conducts guided tours of the murals on a regular basis.

-A 2022 Save America’s Treasures grant to restore the murals was terminated in April 2025 as a result of the Trump administration's elimination of the Institute of Museum and Library Services, The grant was restored a few weeks later, following lobbying by the Society to Preserve the Millvale Murals of Maxo Vanka and Rep. Chris Deluzio.
+The Society to Preserve the Millvale Murals of Maxo Vanka conducts regular guided tours and conservation efforts.
+A 2022 Save America's Treasures grant for mural restoration was terminated in April 2025 following the elimination of the Institute of Museum and Library Services but was reinstated several weeks later after lobbying by the Society and U.S. Representative Chris Deluzio.